aulorbe/naive_bayes/README.md

 ### Cons:

 * On the other side naive Bayes is also known as a bad estimator, so the probability outputs from predict_proba are not to be taken too seriously.
-* Another limitation of Naive Bayes is the assumption of independent predictors.
-In real life, it is almost impossible that we get a set of predictors which are completely independent.
+* We are assuming of independent predictors, but in real life, it is almost impossible that we get a set of predictors which are completely independent. (amazingly, still works a lot of the time though!)

 ### Using Naive Bayes in sklearn